SamraDarakshan/DevJam/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 ## Prerequisites

-- Google's [Postman tool](https://www.getpostman.com/) installed on your workstation, or something equivalent to send REST API Requests.
+- The [Postman tool](https://www.getpostman.com/) installed on your workstation, or something equivalent to send REST API Requests.

 ## Introduction